+To better understand the concept of algorithmic alignment, and in particular what we mean by a \emph{node-centric} perspective, we will utilise a simple illustrative example---namely \emph{addition with carry}---and present it in the framework of message passing that GNNs rely on.

-We will use the definition of GNNs based on \citet{bronstein2021geometric}.
+{\bf Message passing framework.} We will use the definition of GNNs based on \citet{bronstein2021geometric}.
 Let a graph be a tuple of \emph{nodes} and \emph{edges}, $G=(V, E)$, with one-hop neighbourhoods defined as $\mathcal{N}_u = \{v\in{V}\ |\ (v, u)\in{E}\}$.
 Further, a node feature matrix ${\bf X}\in\mathbb{R}^{|{V}|\times k}$ gives the features of node $u$ as $\vec{x}_u$; we omit edge- and graph-level features for clarity.
 A \emph{(message passing)} GNN over this graph is then executed as:

-To put this equation in more abstract terms, we start by briefly reviewing the diagram of the message-passing framework of \citet{dudzik2022graph}, with the addition of the message function $\psi$ to emphasise the symmetry:
+To put this equation in more abstract terms, we review the diagram of the message-passing framework of \citet{dudzik2022graph}, with the addition of the message function $\psi$ to emphasise symmetry:

 First, sender features ($\mathtt{senders}$) are duplicated along outgoing edges to form the arguments ($\mathtt{args}$) to a message function $\psi$.
-These arguments are collected into a list using the $\bigotimes$ operator---which is traditionally a concatenation operation, though as per \citet{dudzik2022graph}, it can be any operator with a monoidal structure.
+These arguments are collected into a list using the $\bigotimes$ operator---which is traditionally a concatenation, though as per \citet{dudzik2022graph}, it can be any operator with a monoidal structure.
 This list of arguments now lives on a new, transient, $\mathtt{edge}$ datatype.
 These two steps constitute a \emph{gather} operation.
-In Equation \ref{eqn:gnn}, this corresponds to copying the node features in $\vec{X}$, considered as a $V$-indexed tensor, to obtain feature pairs $(\vec{x}_u, \vec{x}_v)$, considered as an $E$-indexed tensor.
+In Equation \ref{eqn:gnn}, this corresponds to copying the node features in $\vec{X}$, considered as a $V$-indexed tensor, to obtain feature pairs $(\vec{x}_u, \vec{x}_v)$, as an $E$-indexed tensor.

-Note that here, the $\mathtt{senders}$ do not necessarily correspond to the more established notion of ``sender nodes'' in graph representation learning \citep{battaglia2018relational}---rather, we consider a node to be a sender if its features are necessary to compute the message function $\psi$.
-Hence, in Equation \ref{eqn:gnn}, we consider both the features of nodes $u$ and $v$ to be ``senders'', rather than assuming that only $v$ is a sender node.
-This idea also allows us to easily extend this idea to messages spanning arbitrary numbers of inputs living on various places in the graph.
-For example, if edge features are present and used for $\psi$, we can include them as part of senders also.
+Note that the $\mathtt{senders}$ do not necessarily correspond to the more established notion of ``sender nodes'' in graph representation learning \citep{battaglia2018relational}---rather, we consider a node to be a sender if its features are \emph{necessary} to compute the message function $\psi$.
+Hence, in Equation \ref{eqn:gnn}, we consider both the features of nodes $u$ and $v$ to be ``senders'', rather than assuming that only $v$ is a sender.
+This allows us to easily extend this idea to messages spanning arbitrary numbers of inputs living on various places in the graph.
+For example, if edge features are used for $\psi$, we can include them as part of $\mathtt{senders}$ also.